 Fresh off the press —

-Here you’ll find my latest travel stories — reported from the beaches, backstreets, and restaurants of Brazil (and beyond).
-I write the kind of travel I like to do: immersive, intentional, and grounded in real experiences.
-My work has appeared in The Washington Post, Condé Nast Traveler, Tripadvisor, Eater, and Beach.com, covering everything from street food culture in NYC and the ethics of digital nomadism to guides to Carnival in Rio and Brazil's best under-the-radar destinations.
+Here you’ll find my latest travel stories — reported from the beaches, backstreets and restaurants of Brazil (and beyond).
+I write the kind of travel I like to do: immersive, intentional and grounded in real experiences.
+My work has appeared in The Washington Post, Condé Nast Traveler, Tripadvisor, Eater and Beach.com, where I've covered everything from NYC's street food culture to the ethics of digital nomadism to guides to Brazil's best under-the-radar destinations.
+View my latest linked below.

 The best beaches to visit in Rio de Janeiro, as told by a local for Tripadvisor